 #3 According to my grandma I always asked for sweets whenever I visited her whereas my sister checked whether there was any pasta around.

-#4 Since I was born in beef-exporting Uruguay, IT only learned about vegetarians and vegans when I was older.
+#4 Since I was born in beef-exporting Uruguay, I only learned about vegetarians and vegans when I was older.

 #5 During summer break I would read books until very late and continue the story in my dreams.

-#6 As a teenager I seriously wore a boil suit regularly.
+#6 As a teenager I wore a boil suit regularly (yes, I was crazy).

 #7 I have often been described as a dreamer when I was in high school.

 #8 I hate white chocolate, but any brown one, doesn’t matter if semi-sweet, milk chocolate or with nuts, and you got me interested.

 #9 I am sad that cell phones don’t produce a 440 Hertz dial tone anymore, usually the tone is a little deeper.

 #10 This is probably due to the fact that I studied jazz piano and loved to tune instruments using the dial tone of phones.
 However, this is not possible anymore.

 #11 Since I often have a song stuck in my head and also wake up with music in my head, I don’t turn on music that often.